Driving Economic Growth

 UNT’s Annual Direct Economic Impact

-With more than 10,000 full- and part-time employees, UNT is Denton County’s largest employer and one of the largest universities in DFW.
+With more than 11,000 full- and part-time employees, UNT is Denton County’s largest employer and one of the largest universities in DFW.
 The university's students and employees live, work and recreate in the region — generating revenue for businesses and municipalities while supporting jobs in the DFW economy.
-Financially speaking, when UNT’s expenditures on education and research are combined with spending by its 38,000 students, 10,000 employees and thousands of visitors each year, it’s clear that UNT is a powerful economic engine for DFW.
+Financially speaking, when UNT’s expenditures on education and research are combined with spending by its nearly 41,000 students, 11,000 employees and thousands of visitors each year, it’s clear that UNT is a powerful economic engine for DFW.

 - $1.65 billion: UNT generates an economic impact of $1.65 billion in the DFW economy annually.